castorini/pygaggle/docs/experiments-monot5-tpu.md

 This page contains instructions for running various monoT5 on the MS MARCO *passage* ranking task.
 We will run on the entire dev set.

-We will focus on using monoT5-3B to rerank.
-Since it is difficult to such a large model run without TPU.
+We will focus on using monoT5-3B to rerank, since it is difficult to run such a large model without a TPU.
 - monoT5-3B: Document Ranking with a Pretrained Sequence-to-Sequence Model [(Nogueira et al., 2020)](https://arxiv.org/pdf/2003.06713.pdf)

-Note that there ars also separate documents to run MS MARCO ranking tasks on regular GPU.
+Note that there are also separate documents to run MS MARCO ranking tasks on regular GPU.
 Please see [MS MARCO *document* ranking task](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-doc.md), [MS MARCO *passage* ranking task - Subset](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-subset.md) and [MS MARCO *passage* ranking task - Entire](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-entrie.md).

 Prior to running this, we suggest looking at our first-stage [BM25 ranking instructions](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).
-We rerank the BM25 run files that contain ~1000 passages per query using both monoBERT and monoT5. monoBERT and monoT5 are pointwise rerankers.
-This means that each document is scored independently using either BERT or T5 respectively.
+We rerank the BM25 run files that contain ~1000 passages per query using monoT5. monoT5 is a pointwise reranker.
+This means that each document is scored independently using T5.

 ## Data Prepare

-Since we will use some scipts form Pygaggle to process data and evaluate evaluate results, we encourage you to install Pygaggle.
+Since we will use some scripts form Pygaggle to process data and evaluate results, you need to install Pygaggle.
 ```
 git clone --recursive https://github.com/castorini/pygaggle.git
 cd pygaggle